Privatising Western Power would increase bushfire danger

 Once electricity networks are placed in the hands of private companies, either by sale or through long term lease, the only thing that guides decision-making around maintenance and investment in new infrastructure is profit.

-Colin Barnett needs to learn from the failures of privatisation around Australia and leave WA’s electricity system in public ownership.
+Those who still want to see Western Power sold need to learn from the failures of privatisation around Australia and leave WA’s electricity system in public ownership.